 Binds heavy metal contaminants so not taken up by plants

 Degrades, and in some cases eliminates, toxic chlorinated and non-chlorinated hydrocarbons, explosives, wood preservatives, pesticides, and petroleum product contamination in soils.

 Erosion prevention on roadways, mine slopes, clear cut hillsides etc. Return from

-Benefits of Compost page to The Compost Gardener home Not seeing a
+Benefits of Compost page to The Compost Gardener home

 Scroll to Top Button?
 Go to our FAQ page for more info.